-- 1.1.1 Evans Rivers and Coastal Ltd has been commissioned by Lynn Smith to carry out a Flood Risk Assessment for a proposed change of use of existing barn into residential dwellings at Home Farm, West Street, Walsham-Le-Willows, Suffolk. - 1.1.2 It is understood that this assessment will be submitted to the Local Planning Authority as part of a planning application.
+1.1.1 Evans Rivers and Coastal Ltd has been commissioned by The Rose and Crown to carry out a Flood Risk Assessment for a proposed development of two dwellings at land to the rear of The Rose and Crown public house, The Street, Elmsett, Suffolk.

+- 1.1.2 It is understood that this assessment will be submitted to the Local Planning Authority as part of a planning application.
 Specifically, this assessment intends to: - 1) Review any literature and guidance specific to this area such as the SFRA; - 2) Assess the flood risk from all sources to people and property and propose mitigation measures accordingly; - 3) Review existing evacuation and warning procedures for the area; - 4) Report findings and recommendations. - 1.1.3 This assessment is carried out in accordance with the requirements of the National Planning Policy Framework (NPPF) dated 2021.
 Other documents which have been consulted include: - DEFRA/EA document entitled Framework and guidance for assessing and managing flood risk for new development Phase 2 (FD2320/TR2), 2005; - Communities and Local Government 2007.
 Improving the Flood Performance of New Buildings.
 HMSO. - DEFRA/EA document entitled The flood risks to people methodology (FD2321/TR1), 2006; - EA Supplementary Note on Flood Hazard Ratings and Thresholds for Development Planning and Control Purpose, 2008; - National Planning Practice Guidance Flood Risk and Coastal Change. - UK Government's climate change allowances guidance. - Suffolk Local Flood Risk Management Plan dated 2012. - Suffolk County Council Preliminary Flood Risk Assessment dated 2011. - Babergh and Mid Suffolk Level 1 Strategic Flood Risk Assessment (SFRA) dated 2020.